thevindu-w/clip_share_server/README.md

 #### Online installers

 Online installer scripts are attached with the releases.
-They will download the corresponding version during installation.
-Therefore, they do not require having the compiled binaries along with the installer to run it.
-However, they require internet access to download the binaries from GitHub during installation.
+They will download the corresponding version during the installation.
+Therefore, they do not require having the compiled binaries, along with the installer, to run it.
+However, they require internet access to download the binaries from GitHub during the installation.
 Run the interactive script and follow the instructions to install ClipShare.

 <details>
   <summary>Linux and macOS</summary>